Skip to content

 CategoryHbA1c (%)IFCC (mmol/mol)Status

-Important: A single abnormal result is generally not sufficient to diagnose diabetes.
-Diagnosis typically requires confirmation with a repeat test on a separate day, unless the patient has unequivocal hyperglycaemia with classic symptoms (polyuria, polydipsia, unexplained weight loss).
-Gestational diabetes has different diagnostic thresholds — refer to RANZCOG guidelines for Australian criteria.
+Important: a single abnormal result is generally not sufficient to diagnose diabetes — confirmation with a repeat test on a separate day is usually required, unless there is unequivocal hyperglycaemia with classic symptoms (polyuria, polydipsia, unexplained weight loss).
+Gestational diabetes has different thresholds; see RANZCOG guidelines for Australian criteria.

 Frequently Asked Questions